killian31/killian31/README.md

 ## Hi!
 I'm killian31

-Currently in Toulouse, France.
-MSc Applied Mathematics and Statistics.
+Currently in Paris, France.
+MVA at ENS Paris-Saclay.

 Come have a look at my [website](https://www.killian-steunou.com) for more information!